nimesh-mittal/elastic-match/README.md

 ### System health

 Let's face it, things will fail....
+It is immportant to have tools that monitor system health and provide the summary of whats happening inside a cluster.

+Elasticmatch provides a UI to monitor status of system processes.
+It also provides summary of matching engine state like number of records matched group by matching rule and count.

 [![N|Solid](https://cloud.githubusercontent.com/assets/10060860/18985943/268c4288-8718-11e6-8a61-ca942b28c77a.png)](http://elasticmatch.com/)